epsilons1na/epsilons1na.github.io/src/content/posts/tjctf_pwn_fsop.md

 # /* 0x0074      |  0x0004 */    int _flags2;
 # /* 0x0078      |  0x0008 */    __off_t _old_offset;
 ```
 with this write primitive we control many of the pointers of fp and this can be used to gain arbitrary write primitve.
-And we have libc leak thus making it very easy to write anywhere in libc and  get shell.
+And we have libc leak thus making it very easy to write anywhere in libc.

 ```c
 size_t